What is a property condition report?

-Routine inspections are conducted after a tenant takes possession of the property and are conducted every 6 to 12 months.
-Quarterly inspections are carried out at Landlords request.
+Routine inspections are conducted after a tenant takes possession of the property and are conducted after the first 3 months then every 6 months.
 These inspections are essential to ensure that your property is being maintained to an acceptable standard and to identify any maintenance that may be required.

 We take particular care and considerable time in our tenant selection process by adhering to our firm policy of not accepting any tenant whom does not meet stringent suitability criteria.
 Through this policy, we minimise our rental delinquency level.

 However, regardless of the care taken, occasionally tenants fail to pay their rent on time.
 When this occurs, a set of procedures is instigated which includes:

 - 2-7 days overdue - contact is made with the tenant and an overdue notice is forwarded to the tenant.

 - 10 days overdue - telephone call is made to the tenant along with an overdue notice.